BarlowR/BarlowR.github.io/content/projects/Flying_Better/competition-flight-analysis/competition-flight-analysis.md

 When looking to improve, a necessary prerequisite is a way to measure (relatively) objective performance.
 Competition flying provides a great way to compare overall performance against others, but most folks generally only consider finish times, subjective reports from other pilots, and occasionally look at track logs.
 With these metrics, it's difficult to objectively look at where one can improve, especially in the context of the 4 maxims.
 How can one evaluate how well they climbed?
 How about how well one glided?

 In the service of getting insight into one's performance, I have been working on developing a [set of python tools for IGC track analysis](https://github.com/BarlowR/igc-tools).
 In the Analysis Tool Methodology section below I discuss how I extract relevant metrics from IGC and task files.
-If you just care about how to interpret/use the results, skip to the "Using the Analysis Tooling" section.
+If you just care about how to interpret/use the results, skip to the "Case Study" section.

 ### Analysis Tool Methodology